Von Kármán–Gabrielli diagram

 A Gabrielli–von Karman diagram from.

 A Gabrielli–von Karman diagram with the y-axis being the lift-to-drag ratio, which is the inverse of specific resistance.

 The von Kármán–Gabrielli diagram (also Gabrielli–von Kármán diagram, GvK diagram) is a diagram which compares the efficiency of transportation methods by plotting specific tractive force, or specific resistance (ε = P/mgv = E/mgL) against velocity (v).
-It was first used by Theodore von Kármán and Giuseppe Gabrielli in their 1950 paper on this subject.
+It first appeared in Theodore von Kármán's ASME Thurston Lecture, and in the 1950 paper on this subject by Giuseppe Gabrielli and von Kármán.

 Details

 In GvK diagram, the x-axis is the vehicle velocity, and the y-axis is the dimensionless specific resistance.
 The same kind of vehicle may have multiple different operating velocities, with different corresponding specific resistances, consequently each kind of vehicle generally correspond to a whole region on the GvK diagram, but only the lower-edge of the region is plotted, since specific resistance can always be artificially increased by wasting energy, but not decreased beyond a lower limit depending on the physical and engineering constraints.

 The specific resistance is a dimensionless quantity defined by$$\epsilon := P/mgv$$where $P$ is the total power consumption by the vehicle, $m$ is the total mass of the vehicle, $g$ is the gravitational constant, and $v$ is the velocity of the vehicle.
 The inverse of specific resistance is defined as transport efficiency.